analogsenses/source/source/_posts/2015-07-07-learning-to-work-with-models-in-photography.markdown

 If you’re working in a studio, measuring the different light sources is critical to achieve the desired effect.
 It’s easy to forget about this when you start taking pictures, but it’s essential to keep it in mind at all times.

 The best way to do this is with a dedicated [light meter](https://en.wikipedia.org/wiki/Light_meter).
 These do not come cheap, but provide more flexibility over your camera’s built-in light meter.
 By placing the meter on the model’s skin, facing towards the light source, you’re measuring incident light directly, which means the resulting parameters will be correct regardless of the photographer’s shooting distance from the model.
-Also, it’s the best way to guarantee that you won’t overexpose the skin to the point of blowing your highlights.
+Also, it’ll guarantee that you won’t overexpose the skin to the point of blowing your highlights.

 <p class="extra-width"><img src="https://c1.staticflickr.com/1/349/19494082185_207e9ebe4a_o.jpg"  title="Sara"/></p>